Diagnosing Gestational Diabetes

 Obie Editorial Team

-Did you know?
-About 15-25% of pregnant women will experience elevated glucose levels during the standard 1-hour glucose test.
+Interesting Fact: Approximately 15-25% of pregnant individuals experience elevated glucose levels during the standard 1-hour glucose test.

 Glucose Screening During Pregnancy

-At your initial prenatal visit, your healthcare provider will determine any diabetes risk factors, such as family history, and may test for diabetes early if needed.
-Typically, without additional risk factors, screening is conducted around the 26th to 28th week of pregnancy.
+During your early prenatal visit, your provider will assess diabetes risk factors, such as family history, possibly testing for diabetes early if needed.
+For most, the routine screening is conducted around weeks 26-28 of pregnancy.

-The first step is the glucose challenge screening test.
-You'll consume a glucose-rich drink, followed by a blood test after one hour to measure your glucose levels.
-It's a simple way to screen for elevated glucose:
+The glucose challenge screening test is the first step.
+You'll consume a glucose-rich beverage, then have a blood test after one hour to check your glucose levels.
+This quick test helps screen for elevated glucose levels:

-• A reading above 140 mg/dL suggests a need for further investigation.
-Some physicians might take action at 130-135 mg/dL.
+• A reading above 140 mg/dL may require further testing, with some clinicians acting at 130-135 mg/dL.

 The 3-hour Glucose Tolerance Test